Ascension Parish first responders to host open house this Saturday

 Officials say the event is open to the public of Ascension Parish and surrounding areas.

-First responders hope the Open House will allow locals an opportunity to visit the new fire station located on John LeBlanc Blvd (LA 22) in between Airline Hwy and I-10 in Sorrento.
+First responders hope the Open House will allow locals an opportunity to visit the new fire station located on John LeBlanc Blvd (LA 22) in between Airline Hwy and I-10, in Sorrento.

 The Open House will include a BBQ fundraiser; for only $10, members of the public can enjoy plates that include a leg quarter, a link of sausage, baked beans and potato salad, and a dessert.